I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-12-11-HTB-Netmon.md

 ![user flag](/docs/assets/images/HTB/netmon/netnom07.png)

-there was more on this file server but on my first pass through this was all I found that lead me to anything related to the challenge.
+There was more on this file server but on my first pass through this was all I found that lead me to anything related to the challenge.

 ---

 <ins> **The Webpage** </ins>

 Proceeding with my *nmap* scan results I navigate to the webpage being hosted on port 80.
 I was greeted with a login page for *PRTG Network Monitor (NETMON)*.
-I tried several things on this page like sql injections, guessing default credentials and analyzing the requests and responses in *Burp*.
+I tried several things on this page like sql injections, guessing default credentials, and analyzing the requests and responses in *Burp*.
 Ultimately the most useful piece of info I was able to find was displayed right at the bottom of the page and that was the service version *PRTG Network Monitor 18.1.37.13946*.

 ![Webpage](/docs/assets/images/HTB/netmon/netnom08.png)